-He builds the wall: How North Dakota’s Tommy Fisher used a Stephen K. Bannon stunt to score $2 billion in Trump border contracts
+He builds the wall: How North Dakota’s Tommy Fisher scored $2 billion in Trump border contracts

 “We were looking at the border wall as a very large assembly line,” Fisher said.
 “It’s linear, so our big thing was to figure out something that is consistent.”

-Fisher is now well-positioned to win more border wall contracts in coming months, so long as wall construction continues.
+Fisher is now well positioned to win more border wall contracts in coming months, as long as wall construction continues.
 Democratic presidential nominee Joe Biden has pledged to halt construction of the wall; Fisher said he will continue building unless he’s told to stop.

 “I really believe that if you’re going to have border security, it’s got to be on the border,” Fisher said, likening the steel barrier to a football game.
 “If you have no defensive line and try to tackle with the secondary, it’s too late.”